sf-wdi-25/toEatly/README.md

 ## Instructions
 Earlier we built an Express app using hard-coded data, without a database.
 The data lives in active memory, so when the server restarts, we lose any changes to our data.

-Your goal is integrate MongoDB into your routes so that you can permenantely save and persist data across sessions.
+Your goal is integrate MongoDB into your routes so that you can permanently save and persist data across sessions.

 The master branch of this repo gives us the state of code at the end of Sprint three.

 ##Step 0:  Install MongoDB and mongoose

+<detail><summary>You've probably already done this, but if not click here.</summary>
 We need to use brew to [install](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/) our new **MongoDB** database system.
 We start by updating brew, just in case anything has changed.
 From the console:

 ```bash